rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 - **Pick-up time**

-  In terms of peak pick-up window, member and casual users share some similarities.
-Both user groups are less likely to pick up bikes at night (9pm-       7am), with more than 85% of daily pick-ups occurring during daytime hours.
+  In terms of peak pick-up windows, member and casual users share some similarities.
+Both user groups are less likely to pick up bikes at night (9pm-7am), with more than 85% of daily pick-ups occurring during daytime hours.

   For casual users, it is unsurprising that ridership peaks during the afternoon, accounting for 37.7% of total daily usage.
-Interestingly, the            expectation of higher morning ridership among member users does not hold true in this case.
-Morning pick-ups only contribute 26.6% of daily volume,      while afternoon (12pm-5pm) and evening (5pm-9pm) pick-ups account for 30.4% and 30.6% respectively.
-This suggests that members may not primarily use     Capital Bikeshare for morning commutes, but rather as a flexible transportation option for daily movement throughout the day.
+For members, ridership is spread much more evenly across the day.
+While morning pick-ups (26.6%) are slightly lower than afternoon (30.4%) and evening (30.6%), the difference isn't huge.
+This suggests that members don't just rely on Capital Bikeshare for morning commutes, but use it as a flexible transportation option to get around the city all day long.

 <img width="600" alt="time_of_day" src="https://github.com/user-attachments/assets/c4afd050-da37-4206-b9f6-b80ad36b89a9" />